monsoonmaelstrom/book2/book2.md

 *Two more.
 I need two more.*

-It takes longer to find them.
 I know next to nothing about owls, but finding them takes long enough that I figure they must have decent range sizes.
 Finally I locate a second, and by the time I’ve finished, I’ve taken a knee and am bracing myself with a hand flat against the rooftop.
 It doesn’t matter that the world is slowly spinning around me.
-I still need one more.
+I still need another.
 I let my senses expand outward while I keep my vision narrowly focused on my hand in front of me in an effort to still the world.

 *One more.*

 Eventually, another owl lands on the rooftop in front of me.
 I take a deep breath and resist the urge to preemptively apologize to it as I start working.
 Me, but not me.
 Very, very much not me, since I don’t expect them all to live through the night.
 But it doesn’t matter.
+Not really.
 I want it, and I left myself have it.

 The dizziness slams into me with a new intensity and I’m heaving up a mixture of bread and bile.